Cybersecurity: Leveraging Tech Audits for Enhanced Threat Defense

 All in all, a technology audit is a critical tool for maintaining strong cybersecurity.
 By regularly conducting technology audits, you can ensure that your systems and networks are secure and compliant with industry standards, reducing the risk of data breaches and other cyber threats.

-What are the common areas of focus in a technology audit for cybersecurity?
+Common areas of focus in a technology audit for cybersecurity

 When conducting a technology audit for cybersecurity, IT professionals typically focus on several key areas to assess an organization's digital security.
 These areas include: